Your Ad Here

 .

 Astoria Light, Heat and Power was a wholly owned subsidiary of the Consolidated Gas Company.
 This facility was a gasification plant used to make illuminating gas out of coal tar.
 Astoria Light, Heat & Power was located at what is now the foot of the Hell Gate Bridge on the Queens side and was first organized in 1893.
-Construction began in 1903 and at time of completion of two of the four gasification units, this plant was capable of generating 24 million cubic feet of gas per day.
+Construction began on and around Barren Island in the northwest corner of Queens in 1903.
+It involved the very impressive undertaking (at that time) of relocating five million cubic yards of dredging and other waste materials into wooden timber and stone revetments along the East River.
+At time of completion of two of the four gasification units, this plant was capable of generating 24 million cubic feet of gas per day.

 Throughout the ensuing years, Brooklyn Union Gas (now Keyspan Energy) would purchase and consolidate all of the gasification plants on the east side of the East River.
 Eventually, gas brought in from Texas via the Transcontinental Gas Pipe Line in 1955 eliminated the need for gasification plants and in 1960, the Astoria Light, Heat & Power plant was closed.

-Of particular note, are the locomotives that operated for Astoria Light, Heat & Power; as the H. K. Porter build records show Astoria Light, Heat and Power had both narrow gauge and standard gauge locomotives which operated at the same time.
+As this page deals with the history of railroad operations, it is of particular note the locomotives that operated for Astoria Light, Heat & Power.
+H. K. Porter build records show Astoria Light, Heat and Power had received both narrow gauge and standard gauge locomotives which operated at the same time.

 The actual method of receiving coal was by barge, unloaded by massive electric gantries into either storage piles or directly into standard gauge 50 ton hopper cars, which would transport the coal to the coke ovens.
 The narrow gauge operations, as far as can be ascertained, is correct.